john-cd/rust_howto/bk/drafts/links/learning.md

 ## References {#references}

-- The [Standard Library](https://doc.rust-lang.org/std/#the-rust-standard-library) Docs: Documentation for the built-in `std`, `core`, and `alloc` crates.
+- The [Standard Library](https://doc.rust-lang.org/std/#the-rust-standard-library)⮳ documentation for the built-in `std`, `core`, and `alloc` crates.
-- The Rust Reference: Defines details of the language semantics that you might expect to find in a specification if Rust had a specification.
+- The [Rust Reference](https://doc.rust-lang.org/stable/reference)⮳: Details of the language semantics.
-- The Rustonomicon: A high-level companion to the reference and a guide to correctly writing unsafe code in Rust.
+- The [Rustonomicon](https://doc.rust-lang.org/nomicon)⮳: A high-level companion to the reference and a guide to correctly writing unsafe code in Rust.
-- The Ferrocene Spec: An high quality specification for the Rust language developed by Ferrous Systems.
+- The [Ferrocene Language Spec](https://rust-lang.github.io/fls/general.html)⮳: An high quality specification for the Rust language, initially developed by Ferrous Systems.

 {{#include refs.incl.md}}
 {{#include ../refs/link-refs.md}}